nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

         bad_taxa <- res # renaming for readability
       }

-      # Second error catcher in case it fails in first one
+      # Second error catcher in case it fails the first one
       tryCatch(
         ANCOMBC::ancombc2(data = data[!rownames(data) %in% bad_taxa, ], ...),